frankovacevich/homepage/_posts/2024-06-08-Functional Nodes in UNS with MQTT.md

 ## Conclusion

-We can explicitly defined a protocol that allows MQTT to handle both real-time events and a request/response style of communication.
-This would allow to implement a Unified Namespace where clients can receive real-time data from a node, but also query the present and past state from another client.
+We can explicitly define a protocol on top of MQTT to handle both real-time events and a request/response style of communication.
+This would allow us to implement a Unified Namespace where clients can receive real-time data from a node, but also query the present and past state from another client.

+Using different verbs in the MQTT topics, we can accommodate for different different actions: `w` to send real-time changes, `r` to read past data and the whole state of a node, and `c` to send commands requesting changes to the state.

+This pattern provides most of the functionality expected from a UNS, using features provided in most MQTT Servers available.

+## References

 [1] https://iiot-world.com/smart-manufacturing/uns-101-understanding-the-unified-namespace/